Covid-19 Engagement Ideas

-Make a face mask: (Updated on 4/6) The Center for Disease Control has recently recommended that all individuals wear cloth face masks when possible outside of the home (including crowded places like grocery stores or nature trails that are still open) as this measure may reduce the spread of the virus through community-based transmission.
+Make a face mask: (Updated on 7/23) The state of Colorado requires that all individuals wear cloth face masks when outside of the home (including crowded places like grocery stores or nature trails that are still open) as this measure reduces the spread of the virus through community-based transmission.

 - The CDC has a list of patterns for the making of these masks, which include two non-sewing options for those without a machine.
 For one of them, all you would need is a T-shirt!

 - This is a great pattern for if you do have a sewing machine.

 - Make one for yourself, your family members, and your neighbors, or consider donating them to local grocery store workers, and any other essential but non-medical workers who might not have the time to make one.

 Make a PPE hospital gown: (Updated on 4/9) Nursing homes and other medical centers near you may be in need of Personal Protection Equipment (PPE) in the form of gowns.
 Online YouTube tutorial